kijanawoodard/Blog/src/Blog.Web/Content/posts/questioning-ioc-containers.markdown

+---
+title: Questioning IoC Containers
+published: October 09, 2013
+tags:
+---

-﻿Last night I awoke at 3am with a thought: maybe Greg Young has a point.
+Last night I awoke at 3am with a thought: maybe Greg Young has a point.

 The other day, I watched Greg's [8 lines of code][eight-lines] video.
 I found myself agreeing, out loud, with the presentation, which is somewhat startling when you're sitting by yourself.
 One thing I couldn't quite swallow was his "no ioc" stance.